-This layer is responsible for establishment of connection, maintenance of sessions, authentication and also ensures security.
+The session layer is responsible for the establishment of connection, maintenance of sessions and authentication.
+It also helps ensure security.

-We discussed various layers in the OSI model.
-Now, let’s go through some examples and see how these look in the real world.
-As mentioned earlier, we are going to use wireshark to see what these packets look like.
+Let’s go through some examples and see how these layers look in the real world.
+As mentioned earlier, we are going to use Wireshark to see what these packets look like.

 Open Wireshark on the analysis laptop/Virtual Machine(Kali Linux Virtual Machine in this case).
 To listen on every available interface, select any as shown in the figure below.

 Once Wireshark is launched, we should see a lot of packets being captured since we chose all interfaces.
-Enter http as the filter which will tell wireshark to only show http packets although still it’ll capture the other protocol packets as well.
+Enter http as the filter which will tell Wireshark to only show http packets, although it will still capture the other protocol packets.